On this page:

 Overview

-Learn how to set up, change, repair and maintain electrical systems designed to provide heat, light and power or control, signal and fire alarms in all kinds of buildings.
+Learn how to repair and maintain electrical systems.
+These systems provide heat, light and power.

-On the job, you’ll read electrical, mechanical and architectural plans, specifications and codes to figure out where wires should go.
-You’ll install conduits and other electrical conductor enclosures and pull wires through them.
-You’ll also maintain and install distribution and control equipment, such as switches, relays, circuit breaker panels and fuse enclosures.
+On the job, you'll work to figure out where wires go.
+You'll read electrical and, mechanical plans, architectural plans, specifications and codes.
+You'll pull wires through installed conduits and other electrical conductor enclosures.
+You'll also maintain and install distribution and control equipment, such as switches, relays, circuit breaker panels and fuse enclosures.

 During your career, you may be able to work in specific industries, including: